 2021 - Recording for online church services.
 Some incidental outdoor services in Minnesota.

 2022 - Workshop at ASI Midsomer Festival.
-Acting in "Yust For Fun" a play in Waconia, MN. in October.
+Played Johanna Bing in "Yust For Fun," a musical play in Chaska, MN.
+October 18.
 Continuing church music at Portland Avenue and Pilgrim Churches.

 Here in the US, is a member of Ukulele Drive, she leads the Earthtones, a world music choir for women, directs the Portland Avenue United Methodist Church choir in Bloomington, and gives performances.
 She retired in April, 2015 from 10 years of teaching at McNally-Smith College of Music in St. Paul.
 She received her Master’s Degree in Ethnomusicology from Bethel University in 2008.

 Peggy studied the vocal technique of Norwegian herding calls for her Master’s thesis.
 In 2007 she and her husband traveled to Norway and interviewed singers and farmers, visited the folk archives and collected melodies and stories about kulokk.
 This lecture/performance includes much of the information she has gathered.
 She sings and tells of the many facets of this ancient musical tradition and also includes other melodies from several counties in Norway.